ibm-cloud-docs/Db2onCloud/br.md

 ## Backup
 {: #br_backup}

 For paid plans, encrypted backups of the database are done daily.
-A daily backup is kept for each of the last 14 days.
+By default a daily backup is kept for each of the last 14 days.
+Archived transaction logs are also backed up in between backups as they fill up.

-All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups offsite. {: important}
+All paid plans make use of Cross-Regional IBM Cloud Object Storage (COS), by default, to keep backups and archived transaction logs offsite. {: important}

 Changing the backup time can take upto 2 hours to take effect. {: important}